latolukasz/beeorm-doc/docs/guide/registry.md

 # Registry

-The beeorm.Registry object is the starting point for using BeeORM.
+The `beeorm.Registry` object is the starting point for using BeeORM.
 It allows you to configure your database connections and register structs that represent your data.
-You can initialize a beeorm.Registry object using the beeorm.NewRegistry() method, as shown in the following example:
+You can initialize a beeorm.Registry object using the `beeorm.NewRegistry()` function, as shown in the following example:
 ```go
 package main